parikhshiv/ActiveRecord-Lite/README.md

 ### Active Record built from scratch...cool!

-'Has many' association built from HasManyOptions class
+'Has many' association built from HasManyOptions class:

 ```
 def has_many(name, options = {})